pxp9/pxp9.github.io/content/2025-09-20-fibonacci-calculation.md

 Of course the `phi_formula` implementation has the same issue as the elixir one since it is an approximation, it should not be super precise at large scale.

-Lets talk about the Rust implementation of Fib, as you can see is $O(N)$ and notice we are just using 2 variables instead of 3, this is because an arithmetic operation should be faster than storing in a CPU register.
+Lets talk about the Rust implementation of fibonacci, as you can see is $O(N)$ and notice we are just using 2 variables instead of 3, this is because an arithmetic operation should be faster than storing in a CPU register.
 Also notice that Rust forces us to put types and, we are using `u128`, so this way we can compute and store really big integer.

 ### Wait something weird is happening